Home > Wellness

 A regular fitness routine is essential to a healthy lifestyle.
 Exercise can improve your mood, energy, sleep, weight and reduce your stress.
-The Fitness Center and Pool is available for student use at no charge or take a walk/jog on campus (campus walking routes) or in the community (village of canton walking routes).
+The Fitness Center and Pool is available for student use at no charge or take a walk/jog on campus (campus walking routes).

 As a team of health care professionals, the Davis Health Center is dedicated to providing culturally competent medical care, educational programs and student advocacy which will enhance a student's wellbeing and empower them to become a well-informed consumer of health care during their lifetime.

 Contraceptive services and STD testing are available through the Davis Health Center.

 - Free external, internal condoms, dental dams, finger cots and lubricant are available at the Davis Health Center (CC004), Wellness Promotions office (CC134), Counseling Center (CC 225) and RA offices in each residence hall.